 Longer life span

-With the average life span coming in at around 15 years (and sometimes more than two decades), cats live longer than dogs.
-Getting to spend more time with your pet is something that every pet owner will want.
+With the average life span coming in at around 15 years (and in rare cases even up to two decades), cats live longer than dogs.
+Getting to spend more time with your pet is something that every pet owner will see as a benefit.

-While the need for attention and care can vary wildly among individuals, cats are significantly lower maintenance than dogs in many regards.
-On some days, they may even be perfectly fine with roaming the house and relaxing in various spots, asking nothing from you.
+While the need for attention and care can vary wildly among individual specimens and breeds, cats require significantly lower maintenance than dogs in many regards.
+On some days, they may even be perfectly content being left to roam the house and relax in various spots.

-However, this does not imply that indoor cats don’t have needs; many cats also have days where they want to play, cuddle and cozy up.
-My own cat has these moments about once or twice a week, where she just wants to be with me and feel safe for a few minutes, and then she’s off to do her cat things again.
+This does not imply that indoor cats don’t have needs: most cats also have days where they want to play, cuddle and cozy up.
+My own cat has her moments every so often, where she just wants to be with me and feel safe for a few minutes.
+And then she’s off to do her own cat things again!

 They are quiet animals

-Cats are very quiet animals.
-Even when in pain, a cat does everything in his power not to draw attention.
-This quality makes them an ideal pet for those people who prefer to live in silence.
+Generally speaking, cats are very quiet animals.
+Even when in pain, a cat will do everything in its power not to draw any attention.
+Their lack of expressiveness makes them an ideal pet for those people who prefer to live in silence.

-There is one big exception: unsprayed/unneutered indoor cats can become VERY loud if you don’t allow them to go outside.
+There are of course exceptions.
+For example, unspayed/unneutered indoor cats can become VERY loud if you don’t allow them to go outside.
 And there are plenty of stories of cats who keep owners awake at night with their incessant meowing.

 Sharp claws.. ouch!

 Like humans, cats also have a darker side; if you cross their boundaries, you could end up getting scratched or bitten.

 There is another potential downside to their sharp claws: if you have furniture, there’s a chance it’s going to get scratched.
 Still, you should NEVER declaw your cat.
 It’s really painful for them and they need their claws for various things.
 With some effort you can perfectly train your cat not to scratch certain things, and another thing that will help massively is picking the right scratch post.